22 dead in blast outside northern China chemical plant

-BEIJING (AP) — An explosion early Wednesday outside a chemical plant in northeastern China has killed at least 22 people and destroyed scores of vehicles.
+BEIJING (AP) — An explosion outside a chemical plant in northeastern China early Wednesday killed at least 22 people and destroyed scores of vehicles, in the latest challenge to efforts to boost industrial safety in the world’s second-largest economy.

-An official news release said the blast occurred just after midnight at a loading dock next to the plant operated by the Hebei Shenghua Chemical Industry Co.
-Ltd. The plant is in the city of Zhangjiakou, which is to play host to the 2022 Winter Olympic Games.
+The blast occurred just after midnight at a loading area next to the plant operated by the Hebei Shenghua Chemical Industry Co.
+Ltd., according to a statement from the Zhangjiakou city government.
+The plant is located in Zhangjiakou, which is to play host to the 2022 Winter Olympics.

-Another 22 people were injured and 38 trucks and 12 passenger cars were destroyed by fire, the statement from the Zhangjiakou city government said.
+Another 22 people were injured and 38 trucks and 12 passenger cars were destroyed by fire, the statement said.

-“We request that citizens do not go to the site to watch in order to avoid disrupting recovery efforts,” the statement said.
+“We request that citizens do not go to the site to watch in order to avoid disrupting recovery efforts,” it said.

 Most Read Nation & World Stories